SoftwareDesignLab/SBOM-Plugfest/README.md

 - Completeness Test
   - Checks to make sure components have a name, publisher, version
   - Checks if attributes are formatted correctly and checks CPE and PURL formatting
-- Data Verification Test
+- Registered Processor Tests
   - Uses PURLs to search for information about the package using package manager APIs
-  - Confirms that name and publisher match resource
+  - Confirms that name and publisher match resource and package is registered with package manager
-  - Also checks to see if the assigned version number exists in resource

 ## Translator
 - Parse SBOMS from files and deserialize from formats: